 Finding the holy in places others may not see.

-Finding Jesus in the places others may not see.
+Finding Christ in places others may not see.